emilyriederer/nc-votes-duckdb/README.md

   on early_vote.ncid = register.ncid
 group by 1,2;
 ```

+7b.
+Run sample queries in python

+In python: See sample queries in `test-query.py` file

  8. Exit `duckdb` and run `free` in the terminal to marvel at what 8GB of RAM can do!